 Listed Victorian Townhouse Retrofit in Clapham

-In 2012, Arboreal Architecture was engaged to carry out the deep retrofit of a 170-year-old Grade II listed Victorian townhouse in a conservation area in Clapham.
+In 2012, the architect Harry Paticas of Arboreal Architecture was engaged to carry out the deep retrofit of a 170-year-old Grade II listed Victorian townhouse in a conservation area in Clapham.

 The new owners had worked with Arboreal to find a property that would be their last home, and it accordingly needed to be made fit for comfortable, low-energy living.
 The house was of solid brick construction with single-glazed sash windows and lots of internal decorative details.
 Its protected status would limit the changes that could be made to these historic features.